 Ms PENNICUIK (Southern Metropolitan) -- The Crime Statistics Bill 2014 establishes a new body or agency to collect and publish crime statistics, which effectively removes that function from the police.
 This is something the Greens have been calling for for a long time, alongside the need for an independent body to oversee prisons and custodial facilities in Victoria and an independent agency to investigate deaths as a result of police conduct.
 We are still waiting on those.

-Victorian Greens spokesperson for LGBTI, Sue Pennicuik MLC, will be joining the Equal Love rally in Melbourne this Saturday marking the 10th anniversary since the federal Marriage Act 1961 was amended to define marriage as between a man and a woman only.
+Victorian Greens spokesperson for LGBTI, Sue Pennicuik MLC, will be speaking at the Equal Love rally in Melbourne this Saturday marking the 10th anniversary since the federal Marriage Act 1961 was amended to define marriage as between a man and a woman only.

 “It is not a happy anniversary," Ms Pennicuik said.
 "The Greens have long been fighting against discrimination in all aspects of the law and in particular in the last ten years to achieve marriage equality."